-To understand how your creditscoreeffectsyour loan options, it’s best to start by getting your hands on a current copy of your credit report.
-There are several websitesthat provide you a copy of your credit report online for free.
+To better understand how credit scores affect loan options, it’s best to start by getting your hands on a current copy of your credit report.
+Several sources provide a copy of your credit report online for free.
 The one I personally prefer and use is www.annualcreditreport.com, you may also be able to get a copy from your credit card provider.
-You need a copy of your report to review the accounts that are currently reporting under your name and their accuracy.
-If you notice any discrepancies such higher balances, higher minimum payments and accounts that are closed, call that lender and the credit bureau that is reporting it immediately.
-All these factors may have an adverse effect on determining your risk factor as a borrower.
+You need a copy of your credit report to review the accuracy of the accounts currently reporting under your name.

-- Making multiple late payments.
-A 1×30 (30 day late mark) is not nearly as bad a 2×30 on your report.
+- Making late payments.
+A 1 x 30 (30 day late mark) is not nearly as bad a 2 x 30 on your report.
 But it’s still bad and should be avoided if possible.

-- Only making minimum payments instead of paying down your balance when you can afford to pay-down the loan.
+- Making minimum payments instead of paying down the balance when you can afford to pay-down the loan.
 Higher balances = Lower credit scores

 - All payments are important.
 In today’s digital world, all accounts are somehow connected.

 Credit Unions are similar to banks, but they are owned by their members instead of profit-seeking shareholders.
-A credit union, especiallyif it’s affiliated with your employer or a community-based one, candecide to grant you a loan basedon your character and your abilityto repay it, despite your poor credit history.
+A credit union, especially if it’s affiliated with your employer or community, may decide to grant you a loan based on your borrower character and your ability to repay it despite your poor credit history.

-Even though borrowing from family and friends is never a good idea, you can still consider it if you are 100% positive you can repay the loan and you are going to use the money to put in a better financial situation.
+Borrowing from family and friends is generally not a good idea.
+However, if you are 100% positive, you can repay the loan, and you are going to use the money to put yourself in a better financial situation, consider it.
 Look at it as bridge loan till you get back on your feet.
-If you do decide to go this route, be sure to have a written agreement with interest rate, loan amount, payment terms and all the other factors you deem important to both parties.
+If you decide to go this route, be sure to have a written agreement with the interest rate, loan amount, payment terms, and all the other factors you deem important to both parties.

-Personal Loan Lenders such as the ones Getmoney.com works with have created a fairly new industry which makes it possible for people with bad credit to be matched with a lender who’s guidelines are more flexible.
+Personal Loan Lenders such as the ones Getmoney.com works with have created a fairly new industry which makes it possible for people with bad credit to be connected with a lender who’s guidelines are more flexible.
 These lenders welcome all credit types for personal loans, payday loans, and installment loans.

-Some personal loan lenders do everything online and get you qualified in as fast as a few minutes and get you the cash you need within 24 to 48 hours.Usually, the applicationprocess is simplified andvery easy.
-Their qualification guidelines are not limited to your credit history, they use algorithms and other data to access risk.
+Some personal loan lenders do everything online and get you qualified in as fast as a few minutes to get you the money you need within 1 to 2 working days.

-- 5. If there is no other way, consider Secured Loan
+5. If there is no other way, consider Secured Loans